 The principal is legally required to ensure that the IEP is properly implemented and monitored.

 This IEP has been developed according to the ministry's standards and appropriately addresses the student's strengths and needs.
 The learning expectations will be reviewed and the student's achievement evaluated at least once every reporting period.

 Principal's Signature Date

-Involvement of Parent/Guardian and Student (if student is 16 or of I was consulted in the development of this IEP I declined the opportunity to be consulted in the development of this IEP I have received a copy of this IEP Parent/Guardian and Student Comments: Parent/Guardian Student
+Involvement of Parent/Guardian and Student (if student is 16 or older) I was consulted in the development of this IEP I declined the opportunity to be consulted in the development of this IEP I have received a copy of this IEP Parent/Guardian and Student Comments: Parent/Guardian Student P Parent/Guardian Student Parent/Guardian Student

 Parent/Guardian Signature Date

 Student Signature (if 16 or older) Date